Previously, on Confessions of a Middle-Raged Dad….

 Through chattering teeth, I tried to persuade Ollie that the water was lovely, and ‘isn’t as bad once you get in’ (because you lose the feeling from your waist down), but I think even he could tell I was lying.
 Sure enough, while he eventually got in, he managed about three widths before crying to get out.

 Isaac, on the other hand, was initially apprehensive, but quickly became fearless, and insisted on jumping in from the side.
-Something which seemed like a great idea (and photo opportunity) at the time, until his third jump ended with a knee to my throat – meaning that I now had a larger lump in my oesophagus, than I did in my shorts.
+Something which seemed like a great idea (and photo opportunity) at the time, until his third jump ended with a knee to my throat – meaning that I then had a larger lump in my oesophagus, than I did in my shorts.

 Friday 11th August 2017